WheelockLab/NetworkLevelAnalysis/docs/source/methodology.rst

 NLA requires the user to specify the network map that will be used to depict the known architecture of the human connectome, which is crucial given that the network map selection affects both statistical significance testing and interpretation :cite:p:`BellecP`.
-The current pipeline uses network maps that are generated with Infomap, due to its greater congruence with networks derived from task-activation and seed-based connectivity studies than alternative modularity algorithms :cite:p:`PowerJ,RosvallM`.
+The current pipeline uses network maps that are generated with `Infomap <https://www.mapequation.org/infomap/#Infomap>`_, due to its greater congruence with networks derived from task-activation and seed-based connectivity studies than alternative modularity algorithms :cite:p:`PowerJ,RosvallM`.
 Network maps can be generated using one's preferred algorithm or one of several published ROI and corresponding network map options that will be included in the NLA toolbox :cite:p:`GordonE,PowerJ,ThomasY,GlasserM,ShenX,CraddockR`.
 The use of standardized ROI and network maps creates a